John Purdue Club // President’s Council // Purdue Alumnus // Purdue Alumni Association // Purdue University

-Lilly Scholars at Purdue Program
+Lilly scholars at purdue Program

 Eli Lilly and Company and Purdue University are partnering on an innovative scholarship program that will develop interest and talent in pharmaceutical manufacturing.
 Through the new Lilly Scholars at Purdue program, a selection of talented incoming undergraduate students will benefit from a long-standing partnership between Purdue and Lilly.

 The Lilly Scholars program encourages students who are from under-resourced urban and rural populations, who have overcome socioeconomic or educational disadvantages, or who are among the first generation in their family to attend college to apply.
 Those with a shared commitment to reducing barriers to education are also encouraged to apply.

-Students applying to majors that relate to the pharmaceutical manufacturing industry will be considered for these awards.
+The Lilly Scholars at Purdue Program is open to current high school seniors applying to Purdue University with the intent to study one of the majors below.
+Preference will be made for undergraduate students who have an interest in the pharmaceutical industry.
 Consideration will only be given to those who apply to Purdue University by the Early Action application deadline of November 1.

 College of Engineering